47Billion/netty-http/README.md

 http
 ====
 A library to develop HTTP services with Netty.
-Supports capabilities to route end-points based JAX-RS style annotations.
+Supports the capability to route end-points based on JAX-RS style annotations.
 Implements Guava's Service interface to manage the runtime-state of the HTTP service.

 Need for this framework